-Please take your child’s age and comprehension skills into consideration when moderating or using any of these ideas at home or in your classroom.
+Please take the child’s age and comprehension skills into consideration when using any of these ideas at home or in your classroom.

 - Attend to the victim first.
 The biter should not be the first to receive your attention.
-Deal with him after tending to the injured child.
 The biter will benefit by watching you treat the bitten child with empathy and tenderness.

-- Have the biter help tend to bitten child: he can assist in washing the bite, holding ice on it etc. Point out the bite-marks so he might understand the damage his teeth have done.
+- Have the biter help tend to bitten child: he can assist in washing the bite, holding ice on it etc. Point out the bite-marks so he understands the damage his teeth have done.

-- Repeat sternly “NO BITING, BITING HURTS, NO BITING” any time the child bites.
+- Repeat sternly “NO BITING, BITING HURTS” any time the child bites.

 - The biter must sit out for a few minutes to think about his actions while the bitten child returns to play.

-- Rather than using the term “time out”, say “When you bite, you will have to miss out on some play time to think about how you hurt your friend”.
-To a child, those words hold more meaning than the over-used “time-out”.
+- Rather than using the term “time-out”, say “When you bite, you will have to miss out on some play time to think about how you hurt your friend”.
+To a child, those words hold more meaning than the over-used phrase “time-out”.

 - Stop all forms of play-biting at home.
-Nibbling your child’s fingers and toes sends mixed messages.
-Your child sees your nibbles as a fun way to express affection.
-It’s only natural that she might try to do the same with you or a little friend.
-A toddler cannot distinguish between a bite that’s acceptable and one that’s not.
+Nibbling your child’s fingers and toes sends mixed messages and teaches your child that biting is fun and a way to express affection.
+It’s only natural that she might try to do the same with her friends or you.
+Unlike an adult, a toddler cannot distinguish between a bite that’s acceptable and one that’s not.

 - Read the books “Teeth are Not for Biting” and “No Biting”.
-You can look for them at the library or buy them buy clicking on the following images.
+You can get them through the images below.

-- Watch a biting child closely when playing with others, and don’t leave him unattended with other children until the phase passes.
+- Watch a biting toddlers closely when playing with others, and don’t leave him unattended with other children until the phase passes.

-- In a daycare or preschool setting, have the biting child stay with and “shadow” the teacher until the phase passes.
+- In a daycare or preschool setting, have the biting toddler “shadow” the teacher until the phase passes.
 This will mean missed playtime with the others while the teacher prepares snacks, lunch, changes diapers etc.

-- If you feel your toddler is biting for attention, give him ample undivided attention throughout the day.
-Kids LOVE attention.
+- If you feel your toddler is biting for attention, give him lots of undivided attention throughout the day.
 A child who doesn’t receive enough will often seek any kind of attention – even the negative kind.
-Read a book together, help him do a puzzle, draw together, or even ask him to help you with simple tasks like sorting laundry or putting the groceries away.
-None of these take a lot of time, but a few extra “special” moments together, when you are fully engaged with your child can quickly make a positive difference.
+Read a book together, help him do a puzzle, draw together, or ask him to help you with simple tasks like sorting laundry or putting the groceries away.
+Creating special moments together, and engaging more often with your child can produce quick results.

 - Give him a “biting zone” on his own arm.
 When you catch your toddler biting or about to bite, re-direct him to his own arm.

-- Remind him frequently that “teeth are for eating, not for biting people”.
+- Remind him that “teeth are for eating, not for biting people”.